Nintendo Power: Format

-During the early 1990s, the magazine used what was a unique and very expensive promotion: giving away a free copy of the new NES game Dragon Quest to every new subscriber.
-This promotion was in part a move on Nintendo's part to make money off Dragon Warrior (Dragon Quest in Japan).
-The game had not sold nearly as well as Nintendo had anticipated, leaving the company with a large number of unsold cartridges.
+During the early 1990s, the magazine undertook a unique and powerful promotion: giving away a free copy of the NES game Dragon Warrior (Dragon Quest in Japan) to every new subscriber.
+The Dragon Quest series had been a huge hit in Japan, and Nintendo had hoped the localized North American release would also be a success and promote the RPG genre.
+However, the game had not sold nearly as well as Nintendo had anticipated, leaving the company with a large number of unsold cartridges.
 The promotion both helped the company get rid of the unsold merchandise, and won the magazine thousands of new subscribers.
+During this time, Nintendo would also send VHS tapes to subscribers containing promotional videos for upcoming games.

-Following the release of the Super NES, the magazine featured lengthy, continuous comic stories based on Super Mario World and The Legend of Zelda: A Link to the Past.
+Following the release of the Super NES, the magazine featured lengthy, continuous comic strips based on Super Mario World and The Legend of Zelda: A Link to the Past.
 After these stories ended, they were replaced by similar multi-issue stories based on Star Fox, Super Metroid, and later, Nintendo 64 games such as Star Wars: Shadows of the Empire and Blast Corps.
 It had several comics based on the animated series of Pokémon and Kirby: Right Back at Ya!.
 Toward the end, it included short excerpts based on Custom Robo and Metal Gear Solid: The Twin Snakes.
 It included a very short Metroid Prime comic, and another story based on the Pokémon Mystery Dungeon games translated from the original Japanese version.